rexich/dockerific-elk-vm/README.md

 ```

 in the project's directory.
 Give it a few seconds to start, then open `http://localhost:5601` in your favorite browser and you will see Kibana's interface, and you're ready to go. :)

-Stopping it is simple.
-Issue `CTRL+C` in the terminal where Dockerific ELK is running, or if detached:
+Stopping the services is simple.
+Issue `CTRL+C` in the terminal where Dockerific ELK is running, and then:

 ```sh
 $ docker-compose down
 ```

 The Elasticsearch indices and data is stored in the directory `elasticsearch/data`.
-The included scripts can make automatic backups of them, look at the `maintenance` folder.
+The included scripts can make automatic backups of them, look in the `maintenance` folder.

 That's it.
 I hope it serves you well!
 Cheers and happy hacking! :)